formularin/textbook/src/chapters/ds/promises.md

   Z. There is no guarantee about the state of Z; it might well still be pending when returned by the callback.

-* When Z is finally fulfilled, the contents of Y are updated to be the same as the contents of Z.
+* When Z is finally resolved, the contents of Y are updated to be the same as the contents of Z.

 The reason why `bind` is designed with this type is so that programmers can set